amigup/servicefabric-dotnetcore-webapi-angular5-msal/README.md

 #### Register the angular app

 1. In the [application registration portal](apps.dev.microsoft.com), click **Add an app**
-1. In the *Register your application* page, provide a name for your application for instance like `servicefabric-dotnetcore-webapi-angular5-msal`
+1. In the *Register your application* page, provide a name for your application for instance like `swagger-servicefabric-dotnetcore-webapi-angular5-msal`
 1. Press the **Create** button
 1. In the registration page for your application, copy the *application ID* to the clipboard you will need it to configure the code for your application
+1. Press the **Save** button at the bottom of the page.
+1. Open the registed application created in Step#2.
+1. In the *Web API platform*, in the *Pre-authorized applications* section click on **Add application**
+1. In the *application ID* field, paste the application ID of the `swagger-servicefabric-dotnetcore-webapi-angular5-msal` application as pasted from the registration
+1. In the *Scope* field, click on the **Select** combo box and select the scope for this Web API `api://<Application ID>/access_as_user`
 1. Press the **Save** button at the bottom of the page.

 ### Step 3:  Configure the sample to use your Azure AD tenant